Processing math: 100%

 • bubble_model specified a model for spherical bubble dynamics by an integer of 1 and 2. bubble_model = 1, 2, and 3 correspond to the Gilmore, Keller-Miksis, and Rayleigh-Plesset models.

 • polytropic activates polytropic gas compression in the bubble.
-When polytropic is set False, the gas compression is modeled as non-polytropic due to heat and mass transfer across the bubble wall with constant heat and mass transfer coefficients based on (Preston et al., 2007).
+When polytropic = 'F', the gas compression is modeled as non-polytropic due to heat and mass transfer across the bubble wall with constant heat and mass transfer coefficients based on (Preston et al., 2007).

-• polydisperse activates polydispersity in the bubble model by means of a probability density function (PDF) of the equiliibrium bubble radius.
+• polydisperse activates polydispersity in the bubble model through a probability density function (PDF) of the equilibrium bubble radius.

 • thermal specifies a model for heat transfer across the bubble interface by an integer from 1 through 3. thermal = 1, 2, and 3 correspond to no heat transfer (adiabatic gas compression), isothermal heat transfer, and heat transfer with a constant heat transfer coefficient based on Preston et al., 2007, respectively.